How can I help you?

-This section briefly explains how to create a simple Tooltip component and configure its available functionalities in angular.
+This section explains how to create a simple Tooltip and configure its functionality in Angular.

 Dependencies

-The following list of dependencies are required to use Tooltip component in your application.
+The following dependencies are required to use the Tooltip component in an application.

 |-- @syncfusion/ej2-angular-popups